-Even if we are able to enroll a sufficient number of patients in our clinical trials, delays in patient enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these trials and adversely affect our ability to advance the development of our SPEAR T-cells.
+Even if we are able to enroll a sufficient number of patients in our clinical trials, delays in patient enrollment may result have resulted in, increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these trials and adversely affect our ability to advance the development of our SPEAR T-cells.

-Our synovial sarcoma pivotal trial start date relies on approval of comparability studies related to the manufacturing of our SPEAR T-cells.
-If the results from the comparability studies are not acceptable, this may delay the start of the synovial sarcoma pivotal trial and require re-evaluation of the process used to manufacture of our SPEAR T-cells.
+Comparability studies related to the manufacturing of our SPEAR T-cells may be required ahead of any pivotal trial start date or ahead of use in the European Union.
+The requirement to carry out such comparability studies may delay the start of any pivotal trial or use of the relevant SPEAR T-cells in Europe.
+If the results from the comparability studies are not acceptable, this may further delay the start of such trials and require re-evaluation of the process used to manufacture of our SPEAR T-cells.